What New Air Conditioning Product Launches Really Mean for Installers on the Tools

-Whats new in HVAC?
+Whats new in air conditioning?

 Over the past 12–18 months, manufacturers have released a steady stream of new air conditioning and air-to-air heat pump systems aimed squarely at the UK domestic and light commercial market.